 I know our church provides food for the people that have patients in the icu areas of hospitals.
 That is a need that should be addressed to the local communities because hospital stays for families can be expensive (parking, food, time off from work, etc.).

 Maybe each time a family member or friend visits the hospital, they could bring one or two homemade dishes that are easily reheatable.
 The nurses would probably let your Father refrigerate them and use their microwave to re-heat when he is hungry.

 If they don't allow this, they should at least incorporate something similar to accommodate others in your Father's situation.

 Healing thoughts to your Mother, Debbie, and blessings to you and your family.

 There should be no reason your dad can't brown bag it.
 9 times out of 10 there is a microwave at the nurses station.
 My guess is if they are a nice staff they would be more than happy to heat up one of the take along dinners that are on the market for him.
-Most cafe's have microwaves in the cafe itself so he can take his meal down there and nuke it there.

 If you father eats and orders from a menu, order more than he can eat and eat what he doesn't.
 Years ago my daughter was in the hospital and that's what I did.
 I never had to buy a meal and she was in there about a week.